Skip to main content

 Check Motoko files for syntax errors and type issues

-Runs the Motoko compiler in check-only mode (moc --check) on the specified files.
+Runs the Motoko compiler in check-only mode (moc --check).
 All package sources from the project are automatically included.

 Exits with a non-zero code if any file has errors, making it suitable for CI pipelines.
 Warnings do not cause a failure by default.